Haggle! Get BT, Sky or Virgin Media for less

 It's also worth noting that once we've got rid of a number of premium services it becomes more likely that Youview, or even plain old Freeview (we explain the difference between them here), will offer a similar service much more cheaply.

 I have my broadband with you but my phone line with BT.
 If I paid line rental to you how much would I pay overall?"

 Less obviously, taking a number of services from one provider could mean a lower overall price.

-Here are just three of the current upgrade offers:
+Here are some of the current upgrade offers:

-These deals do change and there are also other offers available, so if you're a Sky customer, keep an eye on Sky's existing customer offers page here for more.
+These deals do change and there are others available, so Sky customers should keep an eye on Sky's existing customer offers page - available here - for more.

 3. Offer to pay upfront

 Three of the big four pay TV providers allow customers to pay their line rental upfront for the year, offering some decent savings.